zk4x/zyx/zyx/README.md

 Zyx automatically tries to utilize all available devices, but you can also manually change it by creating file backend_config.json in folder zyx in home config directory (usually ~/.config/zyx/backend_config.json).
 There write [DeviceConfig] struct.
-Please look at file DEVICE_CONFIG.md for detailed info how to write configuration for your PC.
+Please look at file [DEVICE_CONFIG.md](https://github.com/zk4x/zyx/blob/main/zyx/DEVICE_CONFIG.md) for detailed info how to write configuration for your PC.
 Zyx currently does not know how to differentiate between devices, so it will by default run all backends, even if they run on the same device.
 To avoid this, you need to write device_config.json.

+If you'd like to add new backend to zyx, that would be awesome!
+Please read [BACKEND.md](https://github.com/zk4x/zyx/blob/main/zyx/BACKEND.md) on prerequisities
+(required device capabilities).

 ## Simple neural network